davidmalcolm/texi2rst/output/options-for-linking.rst

   The directories searched include several standard system directories plus any that you specify with :option:`-L`.

-  Normally the files found this way are library filesarchive files whose members are object files.
+  Normally the files found this way are library files-archive files whose members are object files.
 The linker handles an archive file by scanning through it for members which define symbols that have so far been referenced but not defined.
 But if the file that is found is an